Cherreads

 Li Yu nodded, his expression serious.
 "I believe I have, Senior Steward.
 The ancient texts speak of a principle of balance.
 These clams are creatures of extreme Yin.
 In our attempt to create a perfect environment for them, we have created an imbalanced one.
 They are not sick; they are starved of a crucial opposing energy.
 They need a source of gentle, pure Yang vitality to anchor their life force."

-Brother Kai stared, dumbfounded.
-The concept of Yin and Yang was something high-level alchemists and formation masters dealt with, not beast tamers.
+Brother Kai went into deep thought.
+The concept of Yin and Yang was something high-level alchemists and formation masters usually dealt with.
 "Yang vitality?
 Like from a Sun-Stone or a fire-attribute beast?
 That would kill them!
 The energies are too violent."

 A spark of understanding ignited in Brother Kai's eyes.
 "The Marsh-Drake!"